-- Currently assisting in the representation of a housing authority in a Contract Disputes Act claim against HUD arising from HUD’s 2011 rescission of previously awarded PBCA Section 8 contracts in New York, New Jersey, and Maryland.
+- Currently representing a housing authority in a Contract Disputes Act claim against HUD arising from HUD’s 2011 rescission of previously awarded PBCA Section 8 contracts in New York, New Jersey, and Maryland.

-- Currently assisting a housing authority and property management clients regarding the administrative process for reasonable accommodation requests and fair housing complaints filed with state civil rights organizations and HUD’s Office of Fair Housing and Equal Opportunity.
+- Currently representing housing authority and property management clients regarding the administrative process for reasonable accommodation requests and fair housing complaints filed with state civil rights organizations and HUD’s Office of Fair Housing and Equal Opportunity.

 - Assisted with the representation of a housing authority in federal district court seeking an order requiring HUD to allow use of capital funds to support police services.
 The case was settled.